Arturro43/untweet/README.md

 Note: You can get rate limited for loading too many tweets.
 I'm not sure about the current limits, so if tweets are not loading or something weird happens - refresh site and run script again.

 Note #2: I can see I have some posts left but they are not loading!!!!!!
 What do?!?!
 Read Note #2 in the DFMTU section.

+Current roadmap:

+- resolve any issues, more testing
+- create all in one script with a simple gui
+- rework XT script to work on any resolutions
+- automate script
+- more user friendly experience (idk, some onboarding with hello what is your username and auto navigate to profile or some shit)